Thomas Oakes (footballer)

 Thomas Frank Oakes (1874 – after 1900) was an English professional footballer who made 35 appearances in the Football League playing for Small Heath.
 He played as a forward.

 Oakes was born in Cheltenham, Gloucestershire.
 He played football for Hereford Thistle before joining Small Heath of the Football League Second Division in 1896, making his debut in a 3–1 victory at Blackpool on 23 January 1897.
-He played regularly for the remainder of the 1896–97 season and the next, but appeared only rarely for the first team over the next two seasons, and left for non-league football with Gloucester City.
+He played regularly for the remainder of the 1896–97 season and the next, but appeared only rarely for the first team over the next two seasons.
+He left for non-league football with Gloucester City.